Wildeye – The International

 have had numerous tutors over the years, all experienced professionals

 with an enthusiasm for sharing their knowledge, often gained through

 many years of dedicated work in the wildlife film-making industry.

 Many of our tutors are multi-award winners who continue to work

 in production.
 We take on new specialists all the time, our current

 team of tutors is as follows:

-Warren - Principal of Wildeye - Piers is well
+Warren - Founder of Wildeye - Piers is well

 known throughout the wildlife film-making industry as the founder